-- 1.10 Show the directions of electromagnetic torque, frictional torque, mechanical torque and direction of rotation (a) in a motor and (b) in a generator.
-Also draw power flow diagrams in each case. - 1.11 Explain the principle of working of a dc machine for generating and motoring action. - 1.12 Illustrate with the help of neat diagrams the nature of the magnetic field produced when - (a) a two-phase supply is connected across a two-phase winding; - (b) a three-phase supply is connected across a three-phase winding. - 1.13 A 50 Hz, three-phase supply is connected across a three-phase, two-pole winding.
-Show with the help of neat sketches that the resultant field is a rotating one and the speed of rotation is 3000 rpm. - 1.14 Show the torque angle in Fig. 1.91.
-Show the position of the brushes and the torque angle for maximum torque.
+1.10 Show the directions of electromagnetic torque, frictional torque, mechanical torque and direction of rotation (a) in a motor and (b) in a generator.
+Also draw power flow diagrams in each case.

+- 1.11 Explain the principle of working of a dc machine for generating and motoring action. - 1.12 Illustrate with the help of neat diagrams the nature of the magnetic field produced when - (a) a two-phase supply is connected across a two-phase winding, and - (b) a three-phase supply is connected across a three-phase winding. - 1.13 A 50 Hz, three-phase supply is connected across a three-phase, two-pole winding.
+Show with the help of neat sketches that the resultant field is a rotating one and the speed of rotation is 3000 rpm.

+N

+S

-1.15 Show with the help of neat diagrams the nature of the resultant magnetic field produced when a two-phase 10 Hz, supply is applied across a two-phase four-pole winding.
+- 1.14 Show the torque angle in Fig. 1.96.
+Show the position of the brushes and the torque angle for maximum torque. - 1.15 Show, with the help of neat diagrams, the nature of the resultant magnetic field produced when a two-phase 10 Hz, supply is applied across a two-phase four-pole winding.
 At what speed will the resultant field rotate?
-Show that the magnitude of the resultant field is constant at every instant of time.

-1.16 Explain from the concept of alignment of magnetic fields the principle of a three-phase induction motor.
-Show t of a three-phase induction motor.
-Show that the direction of torque produced on the rotor is in the same direction in which the stator field is rotating.

-- 1.17 The rotor of four-pole synchronous motor rotates at 1000 rpm.
-Calculate the frequency of the stator supply voltage. - 1.18 Explain why an induction motor cannot run at synchronous speed. - 1.19 State the most common features of rotating electrical machines.
+Show that the magnitude of the resultant field is constant at every instant of time. - 1.16 Explain from the concept of alignment of magnetic fields the principle of a three-phase induction motor.
+Show that the direction of torque produced on the rotor is in the same direction in which the stator field is rotating. - 1.17 The rotor of four-pole synchronous motor rotates at 1000 rpm.
+Calculate the frequency of the stator supply voltage. - 1.18 Explain why an induction motor cannot run at synchronous speed. - 1.19 State the most common features of rotating electrical machines. - 1.20 Derive the generalised torque equation for rotating machines. - 1.21 Derive the emf equation for rotating electrical machine (a) ac machine (b) dc machine. - 1.22 Show that the emf equation for a full-pitch coil concentrated winding ac machine is the same as that of a transformer. - 1.23 Derive the generalised torque equation for rotating machines. - 1.24 Explain the concept of field energy and co-energy with the help of an example. - 1.25 Show that the torque developed in a rotating electrical machine is maximum when torque angle is 90° .

-Experiment 1.1 Measurement of the angular displacement of the rotor of a threephase synchronous machine with respect to the stator on application of dc to the field winding and simultaneously to each phase winding in sequence.
+EXPERIMENT 1.1 Measurement of the angular displacement of the rotor of a three-phase synchronous machine with respect to the stator on application of dc to the field winding and simultaneously to each phase winding in sequence.